-If you enrolled using the QuickENROLL 403(b) option, an SRA is generated and submitted as part of the 403(b) enrollment process.
-For those who are enrolling in a 457(b) plan or without using the QuickENROLL 403(b) option or who need to start, change, or stop a contribution, a convenient online system is accessible via the online SRA enrollment system at: https://sra.tsacg.com/.
+For those who need to start, change, or stop a contribution, a convenient online system is accessible via the online SRA enrollment system at: https://sra.tsacg.com/.

-Submitting an SRA form through the online SRA enrollment system does not open an account with the selected Investment Provider unless you have enrolled using the QuickENROLL 403(b) option.
-Without QuickENROLL, you must open an account prior to submitting an SRA form through the online SRA enrollment system.

-The information entered via the online SRA enrollment system will supersede and replace all prior 403(b) and/or 457(b) elections including amounts, investment providers, and effective dates.
+Please be aware that submitting a SRA form and/or a Deferred Compensation enrollment form through the online SRA enrollment system does not open an account with the selected Investment Provider.
+You must open an account prior to submitting a SRA form and/or a Deferred Compensation enrollment form through the online SRA enrollment system.
+Please note: the information entered via the online SRA enrollment system will supersede and replace all prior 403(b) and/or 457(b) elections including the amounts, investment providers, and effective dates.